HewlettPackard/Docker-SimpliVity/ops/README.md

 ## Introduction

-Lifecycle management with respect to this solution refers to the maintenance and management of software and hardware of various components within that build up the solution stack.
-Lifecycle management is required to keep the solution up-to date and ensure that latest versions of the software are running in to provide optimal performance, security and fix any existing defects within the product.
+Lifecycle management with respect to this solution refers to the maintenance and management of software and hardware of various components that make up the solution stack.
+Lifecycle management is required to keep the solution up-to-date and ensure that the latest versions of the software are running  to provide optimal performance, security and fix any existing defects within the product.

 In this section, we will cover life cycle management of the different components that are used in this solution.
 The architectural diagram of the solution in Figure 40 shows the software and hardware stacks that make up the solution.
 Each stack is shown in a different color.